Skip to main content

 📹 You can also get acquainted with this feature by watching the video below:

-1. Create a new scenario
+1. Create a New Scenario

 • To start, go to Ownership > Scenarios and add your first scenario.